guyboertje/rushiro/readme.md

 ## Source Hash

-Typically the source hash will be stored in a document database directly as a hash field in the User record (see [Subject][shiro_s]).
-In most cases this would be the current_users db document.
+The source hash might be stored in a document database directly as a hash field in the User record (see [Subject][shiro_s]).
+In web frameworks, after authentication, the current_user object could have a Rushiro Control object for authorization checks.
+Please check whether your system creates a new instance of the User object for each request as the overhead of initializing the rushiro control might become a problem.
+If so then some form of instance cache might be a solution.

 ## Authorization

 The permitted?(permission) method is called to check authorization.
 The string you pass in is obtained from metadata in your application.
-It should be specific, exact domain, action and instance.
+It should be specific, exactly identifying the authorization sought.

+## Subordinate Controls

+It is possible to create a hierarchy of Controls by using the add_subordinate method.
+No attempt at circular reference detection is made so caution is advised.

+## Roles

+It is possible to use subordinates for Roles.
+That is, to store Role source hashes in a different table/collection and to add instances of these as subordinates to a users Control.

 # Future

-## Roles

-A chaining mechanism is needed.
-References to other Rushiro control objects are assigned to the current_user's Rushiro control and permission is tested through the chain.

 ## Mixed Mode

-The jury is still out on whether it is practical to have a mixture of allows and denies.
+The jury is still out on whether it is practical to have a mixture of 'allows' and 'denies' in the same control.

+## Self-loading

+It would be cool to use the db document itself as the source when creating instances.
+Then reloading and saving would be possible.
+Especially with Subordinates having Role based permissions which could periodically check if they have been updated and reload themselves.

 # Development